nphias/devcamp7-leap/README.md

 - calling get_all_course data() with a course anchor could return all information on the course including content for each section
 - git style versioning for courses... explicit links only deleted if update or delete course are called by a teacher
+- ability for a different teacher to fork a course and set the "current_course" implicit link from anchor

 # devcamp7-leap